mskf1383/pashmak/README.md

 say_hello 'parsa', 'shahmaleki';
 ```

-arguments should be split with `,` and this will make a array in mem and function can access that array and use arguments.
+Arguments should be split with `,` and this will make a array in mem and function can access that array and use arguments.

-we to copy function argument (in mem) to a variable, using this syntax:
+We to copy function argument (in mem) to a variable, using this syntax:

 ```bash
 func say_hello;